Disorder in AdS$_3$/CFT$_2$: Poincar e--Lindstedt inspired resummation

 We start our argumentation by considering the limits where either $\epsilon=0$ or $\bar{\epsilon}=0$.
 Then, from \eqref{eq:ResumEMTensor}, up to common constant coefficients, we find

 Inserting these values into \eqref{eq:BPS}, we obtain conditions on either $b_{12}$ or $b_{32}$,

 The upper conditions on $b_{12}$ and $b_{32}$ yield negative contributions to the mass.
 Therefore, we exclude them by further requiring $M\geq0$.
 All values $b_{12}<0$ and $b_{32}<0$ yield a positive contribution to the mass.
-In order to introduce as little change by the resummation parameters as possible, we set both of them to zero, consistent with the above bounds.
+We now determine the resummation parameters such that the resummation procedure does not introduce any additional mass into the background spacetime, besides the mass introduced by the disorder.
+This amounts to setting $b_{12}=b_{32}=0$.
 The expression for $M$ simplifies to

 For this mass, we analyse again the BPS bound for general $\epsilon$ and $\bar{\epsilon}$.
 We find that \eqref{eq:BPS} is satisfied when

 where $a=\frac{\bar{\epsilon}}{\epsilon}$ is the ratio between the disorder parameters.
 The only choice for $b_{22}$ such that \eqref{eq:BPS} holds for a generic ratio $a$ is $b_{22}=0$.
 Therefore, with the parameters inserted in \eqref{eq:ResumEMTensor}, we obtain